F-Stack/f-stack/README.md

 Nginx si means modify the smp_affinity of every IRQ, so that the decision to service an interrupt with a particular CPU is made at the hardware level, with no intervention from the kernel.

+All of these test cases use CPUs' physical cores.

 CPS (Connection:close, Small data packet)  test result
 ![](http://i.imgur.com/PvCRmXR.png)